 Nuclear Energy Use and Potential

-- The first U.S. nuclear power plant was completed in 1957.2 During the 1970s, more than 50 nuclear reactors went online.1 Presently, 28 states have at least one nuclear plant and each plant may have multiple reactors.2 Since 1995, U.S. nuclear electricity generation has grown despite no new reactors and 15 shutdowns, due to higher capacity factors from existing plants.1,2
+- The first U.S. nuclear power plant began commercial operations in 1958.2 During the 1970s, more than 50 nuclear reactors went online.1 Presently, 28 states have at least one nuclear plant and 32 plants have two or more reactors.2 Since 1995, U.S. nuclear electricity generation has grown despite no new reactors and 15 shutdowns, due to higher utilization and uprating of existing plants.1,2

-- In 2014, the U.S. generated nearly a third of the world’s nuclear electricity.
+- In 2018, the U.S. generated nearly a third of the world’s nuclear electricity.
 Countries generating the next largest amounts of electricity using nuclear were France, China, and Russia.5

 - Pressurized Water Reactors (PWR) and Boiling Water Reactors (BWR) are the most common technologies in use.6 Two-thirds of U.S. reactors are PWRs.7

-- Levelized cost of energy (LCOE) includes the expected costs of building, operating & maintaining, and fueling a power plant.
-Estimated LCOE for plants built in the near future are: combined cycle natural gas: 6.63 ¢/kWh; coal: 9.56 ¢/kWh; nuclear: 9.61 ¢/kWh; and biomass: 8.92 ¢/kWh.8
+- Levelized cost of energy (LCOE) includes the lifetime costs of building, operating, maintaining, and fueling a power plant.
+Estimated LCOE for plants built in the near future are: combined cycle natural gas: 3.71 ¢/kWh; advanced nuclear: 6.31 ¢/kWh; and biomass: 8.92 ¢/kWh.8

 U.S. Electricity Generation by Source1

-- Milling and enrichment processes crush the ore to extract uranium oxide (U3O8, i.e., yellowcake), chemically convert this to uranium hexafluoride gas (UF6), then concentrate the U-235 into ceramic uranium dioxide (UO2) pellets with 3%-5% U-235 concentrations.10
+- Milling and enrichment processes crush the ore, use solvents to extract uranium oxide (U3O8, i.e., yellowcake), and chemically convert it to uranium hexafluoride (UF₆), which is enriched to increase the U-235 concentration in the fuel.
+Finally, a fuel fabricator converts UF6 into UO2 powder that is pressed into pellets with 3%-5% U-235 concentrations.10

 Fission of Uranium-235 in a Nuclear Reactor